-Currently, this application supports the following type of multimedia content: photos, videos, YouTube videos, and PDFs.
+Currently, this application supports the following type of multimedia content: photos, videos, YouTube videos, texts only, external links and PDFs.
 This application allows you to run advanced photo and video contests, and project contests.

 Note: The Multimedia Contest is only available for clients that have activated a White Label plan in their account.

 The content of this tutorial is organized as follow:

 - How to create a voting gallery by selecting specific images uploaded by users

 - How to create a contest with multiple voting phases